FloranteAtencio/Podman-dbscaling-mariadbproxysql/README.md

 No Proxmox: There is no Proxmox involved; you are installing the OS and K3s directly on the hardware.

-Containerized Everything: All the components (MariaDB and ProxySQL) will be running in Docker containers managed by K3s.
+Containerized Everything: All the components (MariaDB and ProxySQL) will be running in Docker or podman containers managed by K3s.

 Manual ProxySQL Configuration: You understand that you will be manually setting up and managing ProxySQL to manage traffic and to scale resources across your databases